projectcontour/contour-authserver/README.md

 Please visit [DexIDP](https://github.com/dexidp/dex) for more detail.

 ```
-## The followings entries are the variables  accepted by contour oidc module.
+## The following entries are the variables  accepted by the Contour OIDC module.
 ## server address and port
 address: ":9443"